manalco/va-bonus2-colombian-free-wifi-zones/README.md

 # How are distributed the government's free wifi zones in Colombia?
 ## A visualization about colombian Ministry of Information Technologies and Communications free wifi zones

-Colombian Ministry of Information Technologies and Comunications project "Zonas Wifi Gratis Para la Gente" (Free Wifi Zones for People) seeks to connect people and to offer a space to take advantage of what Internet has to offer, like business or education oportunities.
+Colombian Ministry of Information Technologies and Communications project "Zonas Wifi Gratis Para la Gente" (Free Wifi Zones for People) seeks to connect people and to offer a space to take advantage of what Internet has to offer, like business or education opportunities.

-The data of this visualization was published in july 2018 by the colombian [Ministry of Information Technologies and Comunications](https://www.mintic.gov.co) (MinTIC) in the open data web pages www.datos.gov.co
+The data of this visualization was published in july 2018 by the colombian [Ministry of Information Technologies and Communications](https://www.mintic.gov.co) (MinTIC) in the open data web pages www.datos.gov.co

 ## Objective
 To generate an interactive visualization to present and summarize the distribution of MINTIC's free wifi zones in colombian departments and municipalities.